mikeneilens/codechallenge/challenge15/README.md

  <Percent supplied by the Depot/Item to the shop> X (Percent supplied by the suplier to the Depot/Item).

 A getter returns a list of SupplierRebates.
 The supplier is repeated if it supplies more than one depot or item so there is also a getter than aggregates the SupplierRebates so that there is only one value for each supplier with %rebate summed up.

+A function is used to calculate rebates for each EAN.
+The result of this is summed by product using Kotlin .groupingBy() and .aggregate().